geniusdigitalcommerce/fac-woocommerce-gdc/README.txt

 v3.2 May 25, 2023 - Plugin enhancements for non 3DS transaction checks
-v3.3 September 25, 2023 - Improve plugin support for payment of orders and invoices manually created by admins. v3.4 September 25, 2023 - Improve plugin support for payment of orders and invoices manually created by admins.
+v3.3 September 25, 2023 - Improve plugin support for payment of orders and invoices manually created by admins. v3.4 September 25, 2023 - Improve plugin support for payment of orders and invoices manually created by admins. v3.5 Feb 13, 2024 - Spanish translations added v3.5 Feb 13, 2024 - Creation of a function for integration with Fac Gdc Registry v3.5 Feb 13, 2024 - Modification of the transaction api

 ## Privacy Policy
 GDC First Atlantic Commerce (FAC) Payment Gateway for WooCommerce - 3DS 2 uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.